bernhardAxonIvy/doc/source/engine-guide/monitoring/visualvm.rst

     If you want to do that, use the |axon-ivy| :ref:`JMX extensions <jmx>` in combination with tools like Nagios or IBM Tivoli.

-The plugin is consists of multiple tabs for different aspects.
+The plugin is consisting of multiple tabs for different aspects.
 Most of the tabs contain charts structured similar to this:

 .. figure:: /_images/visualvm/visualvm-plugin.png